webforj/webforj-docs/docs/advanced_topics/console-logging.md

 ### Font Style

 Set the font style with the `style()` method, which returns the <JavadocLink type="foundation" location="com/webforj/BrowserConsole.FontStyleBuilder" code='true'>FontStyleBuilder</JavadocLink>.
+For example, use the `italic()` method to make the console log italicized.

 ```java
 // Style Examples